 It’s Too Noisy by Joanna Cole

-It’s Too Noisy is a classic story about a farmer whose house is way too loud.
-He doesn’t know how to solve his problem so decides to ask a wise man nearby, who gives him some very unusual advice for fixing his problem.
-This is a classic you may be able to find this at your local library.
+It’s Too Noisy is a classic story about a farmer whose house is way too noisy.
+He doesn’t know how to solve his problem, so he decides to ask a wise man nearby, who gives him some very unusual advice for fixing his problem.
+This is a classic you may be able to find at your local library.

 Mr. Putter and Tabby Pick the Pears by Cynthia Rylant